 All modules for full time study are delivered in both semester 1 and semester 2.
 (Weeks 1-30) with the exception of Contemporary Discourse which runs in the first semester (Weeks 1-15).
 The modules build upon each other and the work related experience.

-Semester1 Weeks 1-15 Contemporary Discourse (20 credits) Research Methods (20 credits) Specialist Provision in Social Care (20 credits) Dissertation (40 credits) Semester 2 Weeks 1-30
+Semester 1 (weeks 1-15) Contemporary Discourse (20 credits) Research Methods (20 credits) Dissertation Semester 2 (weeks 16- 30) Critical Reflection on Practice Issues (20 credits) Specialist Provision in Social Care (20 credits) (40 credits) Weeks 1-30